 Because of that, the garden zone was mostly empty and provided a nice sanctuary from the busy terminal.

-But still, even then, the food and drinks selection could rival some of the international lounges out there as well.
+Considering even that, though, the food and drinks selection could rival some of the international lounges out there.